Long Range Plans

 Comprehensive Plans (Citywide and Countywide)

 Long-range planning seeks to develop a unified vision of a community’s future and then identify strategies to reach that vision.
 Long-range plans typically have a planning horizon of 25-50 years and an implementation or action plan for the first 10 years.
-While each community is unique, in the Unified Government, the Comprehensive Plan lays out the vision City wide.
+While each community is unique, in the Unified Government, the Comprehensive Plan lays out the vision citywide.
 In some cases, a comprehensive plan may cover Wyandotte County, as is the case for the goDotte Strategic Mobility Plan.

-COMING SOON: 2023 cITYWIDE cOMPREHENSIVE pLAN
+plankck: 2023 cITYWIDE cOMPREHENSIVE pLAN

 GODOTTE COUNTYWIDE STRATEGIC MOBILITY PLAN

-goDotte - English(PDF, 75MB)
+goDotte (English)(PDF, 75MB)

-goDotte - Espanol(PDF, 79MB)
+goDotte (Spanish)(PDF, 79MB)

 Area Plans